whitfieldsdad/json-kit/README.md

 `json-kit` is a Python 3 package for working with JSON files.

-> **Note**: This project is in the early stages of development and is subject to change at any time.

 ## Features

 One of the main features of `json-kit` is the ability to visualize the structure of JSON files as directed graphs with [NetworkX](https://networkx.org/) and [GraphViz](https://graphviz.org/).